.jpeg)

 Table of Contents

-In the digital world, every person has their own brand.
-It doesn’t matter if you’re building your company or simply posting on your social media, everything you do online helps curate your image.
-But, in the age of social media, some consider personal websites to be obsolete.
-This couldn’t be more wrong.
+It doesn’t matter if you’re building your company or posting on your social media, everything you do online helps curate your image.
+Still, in the age of social media, a personal website might seem obsolete.
+This couldn’t be more wrong!
 A personal website is an online space where you have total control over the look and functions.

 Creating your own website allows you to unleash your imagination, without the constraints of social media formats.
 You decide what to put on a personal website, how it’s presented, and how the website itself looks.